Mountains of the Moon

 Is there malaria in the mountains?

-Can I charge my camera/phone?
+Can I charge my camera or phone?

 Do I need a Visa?